 Want to make a decorative paper plate that won't spoil?
-Help your child make a paper and glue collage of a seder plate, one of the most important elements of the Passover celeberation.
+Help your child make a mixed media seder plate, one of the most important elements of the Passover celeberation.
 Traditionally, five items are placed on the plate: a shank bone (to symbolize an offering), a boiled egg (to symbolize festival offerings), maror or bitter herbs (bitter or sadness), charoset (a mixture of apples, nuts, and cinnamon that translate into the word clay), and karpas or parsley (dipped into salt water to represent tears).
 Use this opportunity to discuss the importance of each element of the plate with your child to put the symbolic nature of Seder into context.

 What You Do:

 - Start out with the actual plate shape.
 If you are not using a paper plate, help your child to draw a plate-sized circle onto the cardboard and cut it out.

 - Ask your child to use light-colored and white construction paper to make a shank bone and an egg.
 Encourage him to choose shapes that look like the items, such as an oval for the egg.